ConnectyCube/connectycube-flutter-samples/README.md

 # Chat and Video Chat code samples for Flutte and ConnectyCube

-This project contains P2P Calls code sample for Flutter platform based on [ConnectyCube](https://connectycube.com/) communication platform.
+This project contains chat and video chat code samples for Flutter platform based on [ConnectyCube](https://connectycube.com/) communication platform.

 The following code samples are available: